 About this training…

 This training is for qualified 50hr+ Pregnancy Yoga Teachers and aims to deepen your existing knowledge so you can broaden your offerings to your postnatal clients.
 It is a 25hr Advanced Postnatal Training presented by Sally Parkes and her carefully selected guest speakers.
 This training focuses on the anatomy and physiology of the postnatal mother directly after giving birth, to the first six months that follow.
 It is particularly helpful for those yoga teachers who would like to offer a more bespoke approach to postnatal care for their clients, especially those mothers that have experienced a challenging journey in to motherhood.

 We have a maximum capacity of 50 for our online courses.

 The 25 hours are made up of online training hours, studying pre-recorded material and completing approximately five hours of coursework.

 - The recordings of the teaching hours to revisit after graduating

 - A training manual and certificate in PDF format sent via email

 - A logo from Sally Parkes Yoga stating you are an Advanced Postnatal Yoga Teacher for you to use on social media and other marketing platforms

-For the training in July 2020 we had experienced midwife, university lecturer and yoga teacher, Luisa Lyons, talking about hormonal health in the postnatal mother @luisalyonsyoga
+For the trainings we have experienced midwife, university lecturer and yoga teacher, Luisa Lyons, talking about hormonal health in the postnatal mother @luisalyonsyoga

 - What does ‘being postnatal’ actually mean?